Have more hydrangea questions? Click here to send your question(s) our way!

-This guide is all about the enjoyment and care of hydrangeas.
+This website is all about the enjoyment and care of hydrangeas.

-If you have a specific question or problem, you can submit directly to us from the "contact us" page in the footer.
-We always love hearing from our fans, whether you have questions or just want to share pictures of your beautiful gardens!
+If you have a specific question or problem, you can submit directly to us in the form below.
+We always love hearing from our fans and customers, whether you have questions or just want to share pictures of your beautiful gardens!
 We have tried to address the most common questions our readers have, but we plan on adding more articles to address other common questions we hear.

 The navigation should help you easily find what you are looking for.
 From caring for hydrangeas, like pruning, watering, and planting.
 To selecting which type you already have or want to plant in your yard.
 We have tried to write helpful information for everyone.
 We have included common names (mophead, oakleaf, lacecap) as well as botanical names (macrophylla, arborescens, quercifolia) so that hydrangea enthusiasts of all levels of expertise can relate to the information.

 Our friend Judith King took the picture above in Atlanta, GA about 1998 when Penny McHenry was still living.
 Penny was the beloved founder and long-time president of the American Hydrangea Society.
 This was her home and some of the hydrangeas which later became known as Hydrangea macrophylla 'Penny Mac'.